Lara Stone: Acting career

 In 2016, Stone made a cameo appearance in Mandie Fletcher's Absolutely Fabulous: The Movie.
 In the same year, Stone starred with Yvan Attal, Mathilde Bisson, Arthur Igual and Akaji Maro in the short film En Moi ("In Me") directed by Laetitia Casta.
 The film was selected for the closing ceremony of the Critics' Week section at the 2016 Cannes Film Festival.

 Personal life

 In the December 2009 issue of Vogue UK, Stone said she was undergoing inpatient rehabilitation for alcoholism earlier in the year.

 Stone began dating English comedian David Walliams in September 2009.
 They were engaged in January 2010 and married at London's Claridge's Hotel on 16 May 2010.
 On 6 May 2013, Stone gave birth to a baby boy, Alfred.
 It was reported on 4 March 2015 that, following five years of marriage, the pair had decided to try a trial separation, after "drifting apart".
 On 9 September 2015, Walliams filed for divorce from Stone, citing "unreasonable behavior".
 The couple were granted a decree nisi the next day, dissolving the marriage six weeks after the date of filing.
-On 17 July 2021, she married property developer David Grievson.
+On 17 July 2021, she married property developer David Grievson and gave birth to their son, Bob in July 2023.